 The radiographs mostly contain information about bone.
 Bone will show different patterns when injured, where we can predict how the patient will respond to therapies, such as rest, immobilization, surgery, steroid injections, or hyaluronate injections.
 Generally, bone reacts to injury by either producing more bone or by removing bone.
 This is what happens in Osteoarthritis.
 For example, a joint may show spur formation (osteophyte) at the margins which means new bone formation or decreased bone mineral density (removal) along the underlying joint surface.

-Ultrasonographic examination should also be used to manage the healing of the injured tendon in stages, so that the horse is not returned to athletic activity too soon.
-Recently, this diagnostic modality is used for guided injection treatments such as PRP (Platelet Rich Plasma) and Stem cells in to the lesion.
+An ultrasonographic examination should also be used to manage the healing of the injured tendon in stages so that the horse is not returned to athletic activity too soon.
+Recently, this diagnostic modality is used for guided injection treatments such as PRP (Platelet Rich Plasma) and stem cells into the lesion.

-This is a good diagnostic technique to screen different parts of the body of a horse, and compare the results with the history and clinical findings, in order to have a better and more accurate diagnosis of the lameness.
+This is a good diagnostic technique to screen different parts of the body of a horse and compare the results with the history and clinical findings, in order to have a better and more accurate diagnosis of lameness.

-There are different words to call this diagnostic modality, such as nuclear medicine, bone scintigraphy, bone scan and gamma scintigraphy.
+There are different terms to call this diagnostic modality, such as nuclear medicine, bone scintigraphy, bone scan, and gamma scintigraphy.
 Bone scintigraphy is highly sensitive compared with radiography for boney changes.
-It may detect diseases that can alter blood flow and binding sites in the bone, such as stress related bone injury, fracture, osteoarthritis, bone infection, osteochondrosis and neoplasia.
+It may detect diseases that can alter blood flow and binding sites in the bone, such as stress-related bone injury, fracture, osteoarthritis, bone infection, osteochondrosis, and neoplasia.

 MRI for horses:

-Although an MRI is the gold standard for many orthopedic diagnoses in the human medicine field, it is relatively new in the equine world.
-Great improvements are being made to this imaging modality for horses and very soon, should become as readily available for horses as it is for people.
-The biggest limitation for the use of MRI in horses was the inability to position the horses in the magnets designed for people.
-These magnets have a narrow doughnut therefore is not possible to scan the horse as it could be done with a dog or a person.
+Although an MRI is a gold standard for many orthopedic diagnoses in the human medical field, it is relatively new in the equine world.
+Great improvements are being made to this imaging modality for horses and very soon, should become as readily available for horses as it is for humans.
+The biggest limitation of the use of MRI in horses was the inability to position the horses in the magnets designed for people.
+These magnets have a narrow doughnut, therefore it is not possible to scan a horse as can be done with a dog or a person.
 In order to obtain good diagnostic quality images, the region of interest should be placed in the isocenter of the magnet.
-New magnets design has been successfully used and areas up to the carpus, tarsus and neck.
+A new magnet design has been successfully used in areas up to the carpus, tarsus, and neck.

 The range of cost for an MRI study varies between $1,600 to $2,400 depending on areas of study, geographic location and unit used, making it unaffordable for many equine owners.